-- Licensed Lotteries (requiring an Operating Licence from the Gambling Commission) - Small Society Lotteries (registered with the Licensing Authority); and - Exempt Lotteries
+- Licensed Lotteries (requiring an Operating Licence from the Gambling Commission); - ii.
+Small Society Lotteries (registered with the Licensing Authority); and - iii.
+Exempt Lotteries

-Lotteries permitted to be conducted without a licence from the Gambling Commission are:
+Lotteries permitted to be conducted without a licence from the Gambling Commission and these are:

-- Small Society Lotteries (registered with the Licensing Authority) - Incidental Non-Commercial Lotteries - Private Lotteries: (Private Society Lottery, Work Lottery, Residents' Lottery) - Customer Lotteries
+- Small Society Lotteries (registered with the Licensing Authority); - ii.
+Incidental Non-Commercial Lotteries; - iii.
+Private Lotteries: (Private Society Lottery, Work Lottery, Residents' Lottery); - iv.
+Customer Lotteries lotteries and information setting out financial limits is available by referring to the Gambling Commission website: www.gamblingcommission.gov.uk

 Societies may organise lotteries if they are licensed by the Gambling Commission, registered with the Licensing Authority or fall within the exempt category.
 The Licensing Authority recommends those seeking to run lotteries take their own legal advice on which type of lottery category they fall within.
-However, guidance notes with regard to all lotteries, limits placed on small society lotteries and information setting out financial limits is available by referring to the Gambling Commission website: www.gamblingcommission.gov.uk.
+However, guidance notes with regard to all lotteries, limits placed on small society